Darren Arbet

-Darren Arbet (born November 26, 1962) is a former Arena Football League head coach for the San Jose SaberCats and current general manager and head coach of the Bay Area Panthers of the Indoor Football League.
-He has a career record of 169-73, including four titles, ArenaBowl XVI, ArenaBowl XVIII, ArenaBowl XXI, and ArenaBowl XXVIII.
+Darren Arbet (born November 26, 1962) is an American football coach who is the head coach of the Nashville Kats of Arena Football One.
+He was the head coach of the San Jose SaberCats of the Arena Football League (AFL) from 1999 to 2015 and had a record of 169–73, including four titles: ArenaBowl XVI, ArenaBowl XVIII, ArenaBowl XXI, and ArenaBowl XXVIII.

 Early life

 Arbet attended Edison High School in Stockton, California, where he was a standout in football and track & field.

 College career

 Arbet played four seasons for the Sacramento State Hornets football team from 1981 to 1985 as a defensive end.

 Professional career

 Los Angeles Cobras

 Arbet joined the Los Angeles Cobras in 1988.

 Maryland Commandos

 Arbet played for the Maryland Commandos in 1989.

 Coaching career

 Sacramento State

 Arbet coached tight ends at his alma mater in 1990.

 Albany Firebirds

 Arbet received a job coaching fullbacks and linebackers for the Albany Firebirds in 1992.
-When defensive coordinator Doug Kay, received the offer to coach the Charlotte Rage in 1995, Arbet was promoted to defensive coordinator by the Firebirds.
+When defensive coordinator Doug Kay received the offer to coach the Charlotte Rage in 1995, Arbet was promoted to defensive coordinator by the Firebirds.